velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 Another nod.
 “They… they had me again,” she mumbles in a small voice.

 “I— I am sorry.”
 I reach down for my satchel; she starts reflexively at the motion.
-“Might your feel any better with this at hand?”
+“Might you feel better at ease with this at hand?”
 I inquire, retrieving her firearm and ammunition.
 Her eyes go wide and she seizes the weapon immediately.

 “Thank you, thank you, thank you,” she gushes, holding it tightly like it might leap from her grasp at any moment.
 With difficulty, she slots in a magazine and wraps her hand around the grip; the status lamp on the back of the weapon immediately comes to life and she emits an exclamation I don’t understand, but the tone of her voice is one of relief.